zenithkandel/SastoMahango/API/README.md

 ### `updateItem.php`
 **Function:**
 Updates an existing item's details in the database.
-It handles price change calculations (trend analysis) and tracks who made the update.
+It handles price history tracking and records who modified the item.

 **Working Mechanism:**
 1.  **Authentication Check:** Verifies if the user is logged in via PHP Session.
 Returns error if not.
 2.  **Input Parsing:** Accepts a JSON payload with item details (`id`, `name`, `price`, etc.).
-3.  **Trend Calculation:**
+3.  **Price History:**
     *   Fetches the current price from the database.
-    *   Compares it with the new price.
-    *   Updates `previous_price`, `change`, and `trend` ('up', 'down', 'neutral') only if the price has changed.
+    *   If the price has changed, the old price is moved to `previous_price`.
 4.  **Database Update:**
-    *   Updates all item fields.
+    *   Updates item fields (name, category, unit, price, icon, tags).
     *   Sets `last_updated` to the current timestamp.
-    *   Sets `updated_by` to the logged-in user's ID.
+    *   Sets `modified_by` to the logged-in user's ID.
 5. Returns a JSON success or failure message.

 **Endpoint:** `POST /API/updateItem.php`